YePererva/course_env/docs/content/01. Adding functionality/index.md

 	- emoji : [documentation](https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search)
 - Including text-content of subfiles
 	- [GitHub](https://github.com/cmacmackin/markdown-include)
-- For course materials, it might be also good to have the timestamp of the last update. [](https://github.com/mkdocs/mkdocs/issues/1408)
+- For course materials, it might be also good to have the timestamp of the [last update](https://github.com/mkdocs/mkdocs/issues/1408)
 	- `mkdocs-git-revision-date-plugin`